-OpenBazaar is an open source project to create a decentralized network for peer to peer commerce online—using Bitcoin—that has no fees and no restrictions.
+OpenBazaar is an open source project to create a decentralized network for peer to peer commerce online—using Bitcoin—that has no platform fees and no restrictions.

 Right now, online commerce means using centralized services. eBay, Amazon, and other big companies have restrictive policies and charge fees for listing and selling goods.
 They only accept forms of payment that cost both buyers and sellers money, such as credit cards or PayPal.
 They require personal information, which can lead to it being stolen or even sold to others.
 Buyers and sellers aren't always free to exchange goods and services with each other, as companies restrict entire categories of trade.